Types of surgery for lung cancer

-You have this type of surgery in specialist centres.
-It is carried out by specialist lung surgeons.
+Surgery for lung cancer is done in a specialist centre, and is carried out by specialist lung surgeons.

 The type of surgery you need for lung cancer depends on: